RTEMS/rtems-docs/eng/req/items.rst

 This type refines the :ref:`SpecTypeRequirementItemType` though the ``requirement-type`` attribute if the value is ``functional``.
 This set of attributes specifies a functional requirement.
-All explicitly defined attributes shall be specified.
-The following attributes are explicitly defined for this type:
+All explicit attributes shall be specified.
+The explicit attributes for this type are:

 functional-type
     The attribute value shall be a :ref:`SpecTypeRequirementFunctionalType`.
 It